+- President of the United States

-- 1. President and Vice President of the United States - 2.
-State Governors - 3.
-Secretary and Deputy Secretary of Defense
+- Vice President of the United States

+- State Governors

+- Secretary and Deputy Secretary of Defense

-- 4. Secretaries of the Army, Navy, and Air Force - 5.
-All commissioned officers of the military service - 6.
-All cadet officers.
-A lower-ranking cadet officer must salute a higher-ranking cadet officer; it is unnecessary for two cadet officers of the same rank to salute.
+- Secretaries of the Army, Navy, and Air Force

+- All commissioned officers of the military service

+- All cadet officers

-7. Members of friendly governments
+- Members of friendly governments

-The smartness with which a salute is rendered indicates the degree of pride one has in the organization.

-The salute is rendered at approximately 6 to 30 paces from the superior and at the position of attention while walking or at a halt.
+The salute is rendered at approximately 6 to 8 paces from the superior and at the position of attention while walking or at a halt.
 Cadets will look the officer or cadet officer in the eye and render an appropriate greeting with the salute.